arnav-patil-12/arnav-patil-12.github.io/content/posts/first-year-classes.md

 A generic first course in linear algebra.
 Pay attention to the course readings, and make good use of the textbook if you don't understand any of the content discussed in class.
 This was also a course where I regretted not spending more effort to do more practice problems and past midterms.

 **Course-Wide Final Average: B-**
-### Average Fall Sessional GPA: 2.54 (if a student scored the course average in everu course, this would be their GPA)
+### Average Fall Sessional GPA: 2.54 (if a student scored the course average in every course, this would be their GPA)

 # Winter Semester
 ## APS105: Computer Fundamentals (taken Summer 2024)